At which campus can I study this program?

 Program Educational Objectives

-- pursue careers as practicing chemical engineers in traditional chemical and energy-related universities as well as in expanding areas of materials, environmental, biomedical, and biotechnology
+- Careers as practicing chemical engineers in traditional chemical and energy-related industries as well as in expanding areas of materials, environmental, pharmaceutical, and biotechnology industries.

-- provide the technical, educational, business, and political leadership needed in today's rapidly changing, increasingly technological, global society.
+- Positions that provide the technical, educational, business, and / or political leadership needed in today's rapidly changing, increasingly technological, global society.

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 The Chemical Engineering program is designed to enable students to: